sinkaroid/disgrowth/README.md

 There is a plenty monitoring and observability service for cloud-scale application, such as StatsD, DataDog, Prometheus, and etc. Those services are great for monitoring, but require a lot of effort to posts every parts and setup properly, many people probably still confused how to extends their discord bots with those services.
 Apart from complexity, the services is running, means It will consume extra Memory than usual, especially DataDog.

 ## The solution
 There is a simple way to monitor your bot's growth.
-This library allows you to check your bot's growth statistics, no need posts any data, no need to extends or change your bot constructor, out of the box and less of pain.
+This [library](https://www.npmjs.com/package/disgrow) allows you to check your bot's growth statistics, no need posts any data, no need to extends or change your bot constructor, out of the box and less of pain.

+For non JavaScript libraries, [there is an API for it](https://github.com/sinkaroid/disgrow/tree/api)!

 ## Prerequisites
 <table>